lhelms2/howto_rtd/docs/source/quick_rst.rst

 Notes and Warnings
 -------------------

 Notes and warnings use the tags .. note:: and .. warning:: , respectively.
-The content of the note is then indented on subsequent lines.
+The content of the note or warning is then indented on subsequent lines, with one blank line below the tag.

 .. code-block:: rst